 After much speculation as to where the attraction might be located, in September 2018 work began to start striping the theming from the Charlie and the Chocolate Factory, followed shortly by the official announcement that the Dungeon would indeed be the park's new attraction the following season.

 How will the Dungeons work?

-Whilst few details have been revealed about The Alton Towers Dungeons, it would seem likely that they will operate in a similar way to The Castle Dungeon at Warwick Castle.
+The Alton Towers Dungeons will operate in a similar way to The Castle Dungeon at Warwick Castle.
 The Castle Dungeon has an entry fee of £6 and features nine show scenes (having originally opened with eight) and is an experience that lasts around 50 minutes.

-The Alton Towers Dungeon will have an additional entry fee of £7.50 (£5 if booked in advance).
-It is currently unclear as to how many show scenes will feature, though five of the scenes have already been revealed in the early marketing for The Alton Towers Dungeon.
+The Alton Towers Dungeon will have an additional entry fee of £7.50 (£5 if booked in advance) and will feature six scenes, including the boat ride, which have already been revealed in the marketing for The Dungeon.

 What to expect?

 If you don't want to know what may lie deep in the dungeons, you should skip this section as it may contain spoilers!

 The full line-up for The Alton Towers Dungeons was announced in March 2019.
 When the attraction opens we can expect the following scenes:

 A staple of all of The Dungeons, at Alton Towers guests will be summoned for their day in a court to face the Bishop of Stafford.
 This will be the first scene of the dungeons and so will likely take place in the former queue and pre-show of Charlie and the Chocolate Factory, where Willy Wonka welcomed guests by video and introduced the characters.